The Fabric of My Life

 A black and white sketch doodle of a cone of yarn, a bobbin and needles, a cup of coffee, a frame loom, a pair of scissors and two hearts.

 Join us for a relaxed weave and chat!
-This is a space open for all levels and abilities to come together and connect with fellow disabled and chronically ill fiber artists.
+This is a space open for all levels and abilities to come together and connect with fellow fiber enthusiasts.
 This class is moderated by a teaching artist and is an opportunity for you to have your weaving questions answered and to be inspired.

 How the session works: This is a drop-in session, you are welcome to stay for the full two hours but you can come and go as you like.
 We will chat, weave, show each other pictures of our projects, share stories and thoughts.
 Sometimes we will have a lesson about a particular topic if there is particular interest.